-Working with the physically or mentally challenged in an approved agency:
+Working with people with physical or intellectual disabilities in an approved agency:

 These programs are very diverse and include everything from day care to camping.
-In most situations, the student is involved in a one-on-one activity with a developmentally challenged person.
+In most situations, the student is involved in a one-on-one activity with a person with a developmental disability.
 Some programs require an orientation or training session as well as parental permission.

 Working with the elderly in a senior day center or convalescent/rehabilitation center:

 Students participate in a variety of activities which enable them to interact with the elderly.
 Some of these activities include reading to those with poor vision, functioning as a group leader for exercise and sports, playing one-on-one table games, writing letters, taking the elderly for walks or just visiting with them.
 In some situations, students may serve meals or clean up after the meal.
 Bellarmine students will only earn miscellaneous credit in situations when asked to help with manual labor (e.g. moving furniture, setting up tables) and they are not interacting with seniors.
 Several programs require that students have a T.B. test (on file) within a year of the service.

 For the 2021-2022 year, sophomores can work with environmental organizations, non-profits focused on environmental justice and care of our common home.